TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Discussion

+\paragraph*{Multi-Object Segmentation} In the context of the Unsupervised Single Object Discovery task, the primary objective is to identify the most salient object within a given image.
+Consequently, we only choose the largest connected component in our approach.
+However, \name can identify more than one connected component in the second smallest eigenvector when multiple objects are present in the images.
+To illustrate this capability, we have included two examples in Fig~\ref{fig: multiobject}.
+In Fig~\ref{fig: moving}, we provide examples when multiple objects are moving from different directions.
+These results illustrate the robustness of our method.

-\paragraph*{Limitations} Despite the good performance of the {\name} proposal, it has several limitations, where we show several failure cases in Fig.~\ref{fig:failure}: i) As seen in the 1st row, {\name} focuses on the largest salient part in the image, which may not be the desired object. ii) Similar to LOST~\cite{simeoni2021localizing}, {\name} assumes that a single salient object occupies the foreground.
-If multiple overlapping objects are present in an image, both LOST and our approach would fail to detect one of the object, as displayed in the 2nd row. iii) For object detection, neither LOST nor our approach can handle occlusion properly, which is showed in 3rd row.
+\paragraph*{Limitations} Despite the good performance of the {\name} proposal, it has several limitations.
+We show several failure cases in Fig.~\ref{fig:failure}: i) As seen in the 1st row, {\name} focuses on the largest salient part in the image, which may not be the desired object. ii) Similar to LOST~\cite{simeoni2021localizing}, {\name} assumes that a single salient object occupies the foreground.
+If multiple overlapping objects are present in an image, both LOST and our approach would fail to detect one of the object, as displayed in the 2nd row. iii) For object detection, neither LOST nor\name~can handle occlusion properly, as shown in the 3rd row.